zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### dataTextField
-Sets the field of the data item that provides the text content of the list items.
+The field of the data item that provides the text content of the list items.
+The widget will filter the data source based on this field.

 #### Returns
 `\Kendo\UI\ComboBox`